chunren/credit-card-fraud-detection-by-neural-network/README.md

 - **Advanced Class Balancing:** Experiment with techniques like SMOTE or ADASYN.
 - **Ensemble Models:** Explore ensemble approaches like RandomForest or XGBoost to improve performance.

+## Acknowledgements

+Parts of this code were generated with the assistance of OpenAI's ChatGPT.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 ---

 Feel free to fork this project, open issues, or contribute to its development!